CINPLA/Library/README.md

  - Analysis of Neural Data by Kass, Robert E., Eden, Uri, Brown, Emery

  ## Machine Learning
- - Deep Learning with PythonDec by Francois Chollet
+ - Deep Learning with Python by Francois Chollet

  - Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent by Aurélien Géron